-So, you’re here, which means you either just got a new tattoo or you’re about to.
-No matter which it is, the topic of tattoo aftercare is an important one.
-We know there is a lot of information out there about what you should be doing to make sure your ink heals properly and stays looking crisp.
+So, you’re here, which means you either just got a new tattoo or are about to.
+No matter which it is, the topic of tattoo aftercare is crucial.
+We know there is a lot of information out there about what you should do to ensure your ink heals properly and stays bright.

 Unfortunately, most of that info doesn’t match up with each other, or it goes against what your artist told you to do.
-When you don’t know who or what to believe, not only is it completely frustrating but it can also lead to some major issues with your ink.
+It is frustrating when you don’t know who or what to believe and can lead to major issues with your ink.

-In fact, right now in the U.S, there are only 7 states in which tattoo artists are required by law to provide their clients with aftercare instructions that are provided by the public health department (Alabama, Arkansas, Delaware, Louisiana, Massachusetts, Michigan and North Dakota).
+Right now, in the U.S, there are only seven states in which tattoo artists are required by law to provide their clients with aftercare instructions from the public health department (Alabama, Arkansas, Delaware, Louisiana, Massachusetts, Michigan, and North Dakota).
 That’s not to say all artists don’t give proper advice, but it can be confusing.

-Tattoos are thrilling whether it’s your first or the 50th.
+Tattoos are thrilling, whether it’s your first or the 50th.
 Preparing for your appointment is just as significant for the outcome as caring for your tattoo after.
-These pre-appointment cues will help ensure you are prepped and ready for your artist.
+These pre-appointment cues will help ensure you are ready for your artist.

 Preparing for an appointment is just as important as the during and the aftercare instructions.
-Taking measures to make sure you stay hydrated, eat, and are well rested will help you give your ink the best chances for an excellent outcome.
+Taking measures to ensure you stay hydrated, eat, and are well rested will help give your ink the best chances for an excellent outcome.

-Flip that coin over; knowing what not to do before a tattoo will keep you safe, healthy, and most importantly, you will better prepare your body for its new art.
+Flip that coin over; knowing what not to do before a tattoo keeps you safe and healthy, and most importantly, you will better prepare your body for its new art.

-There’s a process for tattoo healing — a systematic approach some of the most stellar and knowledgeable tattoo artists share with their clients in order to keep the tattoo vibrant and bright.
+There’s a process for tattoo healing — a systematic approach some of the most stellar and knowledgeable tattoo artists share with their clients to keep the tattoo vibrant and bright.

 Keep the Tattoo Covered